adamowada/prompt-engineering-patterns/src/pages/index.md

 Just as design patterns are solutions to common problems in software design, prompt engineering patterns are solutions to common problems in prompt design. {% .lead %}

-{% quick-links %}
+{% quick-links handlePromptWizard="test" %}

-{% quick-link title="Prompt Wizard" icon="installation" href="/" description="Craft your next prompt with this interactive tool built with GPT-4." /%}
+{% quick-link title="Prompt Wizard" icon="installation" href="/?showWizardForm=true" description="Craft your next prompt with this interactive tool built with GPT-4." /%}

 {% quick-link title="How to Use ChatGPT" icon="presets" href="/" description="Learn the basics of ChatGPT and prompt engineering." /%}